Implicit self-consistent electrolyte model in plane-wave density-functional theory: Introduction

 \section{Introduction}

 Interfaces between dissimilar systems are ubiquitous in nature and frequently encountered and employed in scientific and engineering applications.
-Of particular interest are solid/liquid interfaces that form the crux of many technologically important systems such as electrochemical interfaces,\cite{abruna, robinson, npelectrochem} nanoparticle synthesis,\cite{hanrath, npinterface, nanocages} and protein folding and membrane formation.\cite{protein_folding} A comprehensive understanding of the behavior and properties of such systems requires a detailed microscopic description of the solid/liquid interfaces.
+Of particular interest are solid/liquid interfaces that form the crux of many technologically essential systems such as electrochemical interfaces \cite{abruna, robinson, npelectrochem}, corrosion, lubrication and nanoparticle synthesis.\cite{hanrath, npinterface, liu2012interconversion} A comprehensive understanding of the behavior and properties of such systems requires a detailed microscopic description of the solid/liquid interfaces.

-Given the heterogeneous nature and the complexities of solid/liquid interfaces,\cite{sei} it is often the case that experimental studies need to be supplemented by theoretical undertakings.
-A complete theoretical study of such interface based on an explicit description of the electrolyte and solute involves solving systems of nonlinear equations with enormous amount of degrees of freedom and quickly become prohibitively expensive even when state of the art computational resources are employed.\cite{ta2} This calls for the development of efficient implicit computational frameworks for the study of solid/liquid interfaces.\cite{Galli2000, ta2, ta5, cramer, ta3, Marzari}
+Given the heterogeneous nature and the complexities of solid/liquid interfaces,\cite{agubra2014formation} experimental studies often need to be supplemented by theoretical undertakings.
+A complete theoretical investigation of such interface based on an explicit description of the electrolyte and solute involves solving systems of nonlinear equations with a large number of degrees of freedom, which quickly becomes prohibitively expensive even when state of the art computational resources are employed.\cite{ta2} This calls for the development of efficient and accurate implicit computational frameworks for the study of solid/liquid interfaces.\cite{Galli2000, ta2, ta5, cramer, ta3, Marzari, Ringe2016}

-We have previously developed a self-consistent solvation model\cite{Mathew2014, VASPsol_GitHub} that describes the dielectric screening of a solute embedded in an implicit solvation model for the solvent, where the solute is described by density-functional theory (DFT).
-We implemented this solvation model into the widely used DFT code VASP.\cite{VASP} This software package, VASPsol, is freely available under the GPL v3 license and has been used by us and others to study the effect of the presence of solvent on a number of materials and processes, such as the catalysis of ketone hydrogenation,\cite{vsol_ketone} the interfacial chemistry in electrochemical interfaces,\cite{vsol_lmno4} hydrogen adsorption on platinum surfaces,\cite{vsol_gross} {\it etc}.
+We have previously developed a self-consistent implicit solvation model\cite{Mathew2014, VASPsol_GitHub} that describes the dielectric screening of a solute embedded in an implicit solvent, where the solute is described by density-functional theory (DFT).
+We implemented this solvation model into the widely used DFT code VASP.\cite{VASP} This software package, VASPsol, is freely available under the open-source Apache License, Version 2.0 and has been used by us and others to study the effect of the presence of solvent on a number of materials and processes, such as the catalysis of ketone hydrogenation,\cite{vsol_ketone} ionization of sodium superoxide in sodium batteries,\cite{vsol_jinsoo} the chemistry at electrochemical interfaces,\cite{vsol_lmno4,Steinmann2015a} hydrogen adsorption on platinum surfaces,\cite{vsol_gross} surface stability and phase diagram of Mica in solvent,\cite{vsol_vatti} {\it etc}.\cite{vsol_goodpaster, vsol_sakong}